Split testing definition

 Here is another inspiring example from WWF, who by implementing a simple split test managed to generate an extra $100k to their annual income!

 For example, a high cart abandonment rate may reveal the need for changing either the design of the cart page or its content.
 If you decide to modify a page element without testing, you the risk of hurting the page key metrics even worse.
 Therefore, using split-testing software guarantees that any change made on a page is improving the metrics when the winner version is implemented.

 With split-testing software, anyone can run experiments on the website’s most important pages.
 Declaring a test success requires the validation of the following conditions:

 - the impact on the key metric of the variation compared to the original version has to be significant for the variation page to be declared the winner

-- a statistical confidence rate of 95%, which is, usually, revealed by the split testing software – if not sure how to interpret statistics
+- a statistical confidence rate of 95%, which is, usually, revealed by the split testing software – if not sure how to interpret statistics, read statistical significance topic

 - both the original page and its variation have to gather enough traffic